 (c) Section 203 (D.C.
 Official Code § 10-1202.03) is amended by adding a new paragraph (10K) to read as follows:

-“(10K) To issue grants pursuant to section 208(f) to support cultural institutions operating in the District of Columbia.”.
+“(10K) To issue large capital grants pursuant to section 208(g) to support cultural institutions operating in the District of Columbia.”.

 (d) Section 208 (D.C.
 Official Code § 10-1202.08) is amended by adding a new subsection (g) to read as follows:

-“(g) For Fiscal Year 2020, the Authority shall issue not less than $10 million in grants from the Convention Center Fund to support cultural institutions operating in the District of Columbia.”.
+“(g) For Fiscal Year 2020, the Authority shall issue not less than $10 million in grants from the Convention Center Fund to support cultural institutions operating in the District of Columbia; provided, that funds are available for such purpose and that the Authority first satisfy its current liabilities and legally required reserves, which shall not include the elective purchase or redemption of outstanding indebtedness.”.

-SUBTITLE R. WASHINGTON CONVENTION AND SPORTS AUTHORITY UNRESTRICTED RESERVES

 Sec.
-7201.
-Short title

-This subtitle may be cited as the “Washington Convention Center and Sports Authority Unrestricted Reserves Amendment Act of 2019”.

-Sec.
-7202.
-Section 213 of the Washington Convention Center Authority Act of 1994, effective September 28, 1994 (D.C.
+7193.
+Any unobligated proceeds from the sale of the Marriot Marquis leasehold shall be held by the Authority and shall be set aside for large capital grants to be issued pursuant to section 203(10K) of the Washington Convention Center Authority Act of 1994, effective September 28, 1994 (D.C.
 Law 10-188; D.C.
-Official Code § 10-1202.13), is amended by adding a new subsection (d) to read as follows:

-“(d) Notwithstanding any provision of law, in Fiscal Year 2020 the Authority shall transfer $60 million from the unrestricted reserves to the General Fund of the District of Columbia.”.
+Official Code § 10-1202.03(10K)); provided, that the proceeds first be used to satisfy the Authority’s current liabilities and legally required reserves, which shall not include the elective purchase or redemption of outstanding indebtedness.

 SUBTITLE S. DOWNLOADING LOST REVENUES AMENDMENT ACT OF 2019